Genobank/biosample-permission-token/README.md

 This project is sponsored by GenoBank.io.

+See video explanation of the technology at: https://www.youtube.com/watch?v=su5eWYnRN24

 ## Structure

 This smart contract is a thin wrapper on the reference ERC-721 implementation.